Perivel/domeniere.js/README.md

-# Vessel
+# Domeniere
-Vessel is a library to assist in creating framework-independent applications.
+Domeniere is a library to assist in creating framework-independent applications.

-# How Vessel Fits into Your Architecture
+# How Domeniere Fits into Your Architecture

-# How Vessel Helps
+# How Domeniere Helps
-**Clean Architecture**: Vessel helps keep your architectures small, simple, and clean.
+**Clean Architecture**: Domeniere helps keep your architectures small, simple, and clean.
-**Create Portable Applications**: Vessel makes no assumptions as to which Framework, Database, or external services you are using.
-Instead the details of these services can be injected to work with your Vessel application.
+**Create Portable Applications**: Domeniere makes no assumptions as to which Framework, Database, or external services you are using.
+Instead the details of these services can be injected to work with your Domeniere application.

 # Domain Drien Design
-Vessel makes use of a lot of concepts from [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html).
+Domeniere makes use of a lot of concepts from [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html).

 # Getting Started
 Copy the repository link and run the following command in your project